-New findings from the ODYSSEY trial confirm superiority of dolutegravir-based ART in younger children
+New findings from the ODYSSEY trial confirm superiority of dolutegravir-based ART in younger children – A story by WHO

 WHO welcomes new findings presented today at International Pediatric HIV Workshop on the superiority of dolutegravir (DTG)-based regimens in young children.